-What is Required to Claim My Clothing Tax Rebate
+What is Required to Claim My Uniform Tax Refund

 In order for us to make a successful claim on your behalf, we need to make sure of a few aspects first:

-- Your workwear must qualify as work clothing or protective clothing
+- Your uniform must qualify as work clothing or protective clothing

 - Costs must be paid personally, out of your own pocket